Linda Zecher

-Linda Zecher Higgins (born May 4, 1953) is an American executive who is the managing director of The Barkley Group since January 2017.
-She most recently served as the president, CEO and director of Houghton Mifflin Harcourt, a global education and learning company.
+Linda Zecher Higgins (born May 4, 1953) is an American executive who is currently a partner with Cyber Knowledge Partners.
+She most recently served as the president, CEO and Chairman of IronNet corporation, a leader in Cyber Security, and previously President, CEO and member of the Board of Houghton Mifflin Harcourt, a global education and learning company.
 In the past she had worked as the corporate vice president of the Microsoft Worldwide Public Sector business unit until September 2011.
-Additionally she had served as the president and CEO of Evolve Corporation, as the senior vice president of Oracle, as a very early vice president of PeopleSoft, and in several senior positions in Bank of America.
+Additionally, she had served as the president and CEO of Evolve Corporation, as the senior vice president of Oracle, as a very early vice president of PeopleSoft, and in several senior positions in Bank of America.
 She began her career as a geophysicist with Texas Instruments.

 Early life and education

 Zecher was born in Middletown, Ohio, as one of two children.
 Her mother was a homemaker and her father was self-made.

 From 1971, Zecher studied earth science at Ohio State University, Columbus, Ohio, graduating with a bachelor's degree in 1975.
 During her college years she had a non-typical job working at the county jail.